hardikdava/EyeQ-Foundation/README.md

 - Auto Label image from directory
 - REST API service
 - Pip installation
 - Docker installatin for REST Server using FastAPI
+- CLIP to correctly identify the labels

 ## Available Models: